yadavnikhil17102004/Face_Tracker/README.md

 - Configurable parameters for easy customization
 - Mirror mode (horizontal flip) for intuitive interaction
 - Face count warning when too many faces are detected (configurable via .env)
+- Head pose estimation to determine if a face is looking at the camera
+- Visual indicators showing pitch, yaw, and roll angles

 ### Advanced Face Tracker
 All features from the simple version, plus: